-We Also Provide Private Process Serving Services throughout Rhode Island
+We Provide Court Case filing, Copy and Process Serving Services throughout the state of Rhode Island

 When you must deliver or pick up important court documents or have your urgent notification delivered in Rhode Island, we are here to make sure that happens.
 A.C.E.
 Process Servers will serve

 any defendant, respondent, witness or adverse person in Rhode Island at any address and at any time needed.
 You can count on us to carry out your directives and connect with the subject of your matter.